darkhelmet/verboselogging/posts/respond_to-with-respond_glue-override-respond_to.md

 A little plugin to fix this problem, with minimal crap.

-In its simplest form, it’s this
+In its simplest form, it's this

 <script type="text/javascript" src="http://gist.github.com/177740.js?file=respond_glue.rb">
 </script>